TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/clean-start/readme.md

 No... wait, no.

-I don't think Tom MacWright will like the tadi web.
+I don't think Tom MacWright will ever like the tadi web.
 It's dead after all.

 ## The death of the tadi web